 - 118 pages

 After Rome fell, the Catholic Church replaced the crumbling imperial government with its own organization.
-Laws determined by and enacted for the people were replaced with immutable religious doctrine.
 For nearly a millennium, the people of the Europe became increasingly uneducated and illiterate.
-Many endured poor living conditions, and self-improvement did not appear to be an option.
 It seemed as though Western society had fallen into a deep sleep and forgotten its rich heritage.
-But at last, there was an awakening!

-From the ground-breaking writings of Dante, Petrarch, Boccaccio, and the rise of Humanism, to the bold artistic and architectural revival of the High Renaissance years, The Story of the Italian Renaissance explores almost three centuries of rebirth and discovery across Western Europe.
+The Story of the Italian Renaissance explores almost three centuries of rebirth and discovery across Western Europe: from the ground-breaking writings of Dante, Petrarch, Boccaccio, and the rise of Humanism, to the bold artistic and architectural revival of the High Renaissance years.

-Delve into one of the most dazzling periods of European history: Da Vinci, Giotto, Botticelli, Michelangelo, and others created timeless masterpieces that epitomized the spirit of Renaissance optimism and transformation.
-They remain some of the most classically celebrated artists and sculptors in all of Western history.
+Delve into Da Vinci, Giotto, Botticelli, Michelangelo, and their timeless masterpieces that epitomized the spirit of Renaissance optimism and transformation.

 This informative textbook offers review questions, further thoughts, and suggested projects at the end of each chapter to further explore the events, personalities, culture, and achievements of this incredible era.
 The book is full of color maps, photos and illustrations that help convey the liveliness and character of the Italian Renaissance.